Contents

 Negative reviews are an unavoidable part of selling online.
 What separates thriving sellers from struggling ones is how fast they find those reviews and how effectively they turn a negative experience into a resolved one.

 Ready to monitor and respond to negative reviews from one place?
-Book a Free Demo
+Book a Free Demo and see how eDesk pulls every review into the same workflow your support team already uses.

 FAQs

-What is a review monitoring tool?
 A review monitoring tool is software that tracks customer reviews across multiple platforms and consolidates them in one dashboard.
-It alerts your team when new reviews are posted, lets you filter by rating or sentiment, and typically allows you to respond directly from the tool.
-For eCommerce sellers, this means keeping tabs on feedback from Amazon, eBay, Shopify, social media, and other channels without logging into each one separately.
+It alerts your team when new reviews land, lets you filter by rating or sentiment, and typically allows you to respond directly from the tool.
+For eCommerce sellers, that means keeping tabs on Amazon, eBay, Shopify, social media, and other channels without logging into each one separately.
+The good ones go further by tying reviews back to the order, customer, and ticket history.

 Why is responding to negative reviews important for eCommerce sellers?